kragen/derctuo/atkinson-differential-blower.md

 production of sound above, say, four times their movement frequency, which might be 2 Hz.
 Then only turbulence and surface roughness are left as noise sources.

+Why four times?
+If the pistons moved back and forth in unison a single time, or with a simple difference in phase, they could move in a perfect sinusoid, thus generating no sound from their sheer movement at frequencies higher than their movement frequency.
+But the movement I described above is not simply sinusoidal, so it would involve some harmonics.
+8 Hz is inaudible, but 20 Hz or more might be audible and highly annoying.
+Of course air turbulence and surface roughness will generate higher-frequency noise no matter what the cylinders' movement.

+You might be able to find a lower-displacement purely-sinusoidal movement pattern with the right characteristics — most crucially that the cylinders be closer together when moving leftwards than when moving rightwards, and the same distance apart when the intake port closes and when the exhaust port opens.
+If a single sinusoid can't do the job, you might be able to find something that only uses two or three harmonics rather than four, and thus enable higher operating frequencies while remaining purely infrasonic, maybe up to 5 Hz or 10 Hz.
+But I'm confident that with four harmonics you can do it.